adamisaac2/Speadsheet/README.md

     test that I made, I checked before running it and I was at 95.5 percent, then ran it and it was still at 95.5 percent except the lines that were red before, were green which means my test covered the previously red lines and my test coverage didnt go up, which means other lines that were green before, turned red.
 So idfk whats going on ig.

+    Time Breakdown Assignment 6 -
+    I spent alot of time on this assignment.
+I didnt work with a partner and it definitely came back to bite me in the ass.
+    The first week we got assigned this assignment I could barely work on it because I had an exam in another class that same week and spent most of my time studying for it.
+I did do well on the exam but in the end I didnt give myself enough time to work on this assignment and I tried to fit it all in to a few days and it didnt work.
+The GUI is like partially complete but im done stressing myself over it and just taking the L so I can study for the exam.
+I would say that my time spent on the GUI was spent pretty evenly amongst the implementations of the GUI, it took me a pretty much equal amount of time to implement everything I have available in the GUI and I probably worked like 20 or so hours on it.